holoviz/holoviz/README.md

 ## About holoviz.org

-PyViz is a project supported in part by [Anaconda](https://anaconda.com).
+HoloViz is a project supported in part by [Anaconda](https://anaconda.com).
 All projects used here are freely available for commercial or non-commercial use according to a permissive open-source license as described in each project's website.